KlausJackson/Chat-Room/README.md

 I post 2 versions of the chat room, the more advance version currently has cool features like admin role (kick, ban user alias)

+*How to run the code: You can use command prompt and type in `python <name of the file>.py` or you can use other platforms that run python files, as long as you have the python 3 version installed and its necessary libraries I mentioned above.

+**NOTE**:
+- You have to run the server.py first to be able to connect the clients together and chat.
+- If you're running the scripts on the same machine, open separated command prompt windows for each scripts.
+- Remember to navigate to the directory containing the .py file first before you run the script.

-To be able to connect multiple machines to one server, follow these steps: <br>
+*To be able to connect multiple machines to one server, follow these steps: <br>

 1. The machine with the server.py file must uncomment all the code I commented. <br>
 If you accidentally deleted them, you can download the code again or copy these: